 As per Clause 3 of the public notice dated 04.05.1997, the school can collect security deposit of INR 500 per student at the time of admission.
-Therefore, the collection of security deposit more than INR 500 per student is in contravention of Clause 3 of the public notice dated 04.05.1997.
-Hence, the school is directed to stop collecting security deposit of INR 5000 per student apart from the collection of caution money.
+In Directorate's order no. F.DE.
+15(1245)/PSB/2023/1510-1514 dated 14.02.2023 issued for the FY 2022-23, Therefore, the collection of security deposit more than INR 500 per student is in contravention of Clause 3 of the public notice dated 04.05.1997.
+Hence, he school was directed to stop collecting security deposit of INR 5000 per student apart from the collection of caution money.

+Hence, the school is again directed to stop collecting security deposit of INR 5000 per student apart from the collection of caution money.
 Further, the school is also directed to ensure that caution money is refunded along with interest to the students and un-refunded caution money as income while projecting the fee increase proposal of the subsequent year.
-Therefore, the caution money fund balance amounting to INR 15,20,750 as on 31.03.2022 as per the audited financial statements has been considered while calculating the fund position of the school.
+Therefore, the caution money fund balance amounting to INR 16,73,250 as on 31.03.2023 as per the audited financial statements has been considered while calculating the fund position of the school.